balakumardev/PromptForge/README.md

     - 🔄 **Make Changes** - For implementing specific changes
     - 📋 **Copy with Context** - For custom prompts

+## ⚙️ Installation

+### From JetBrains Marketplace (SOON, NOT PUBLISHED YET)

+1. In IntelliJ IDEA, go to `Settings` → `Plugins` → `Marketplace`
+2. Search for "PromptForge"
+3. Click "Install"
+4. Restart IntelliJ IDEA when prompted

+### Manual Installation

+1. Download the latest release ZIP file from the [Releases page](https://github.com/balakumardev/PromptForge/releases)
+2. In IntelliJ IDEA, go to `Settings` → `Plugins`
+3. Click the gear icon (⚙️) and select `Install Plugin from Disk...`
+4. Choose the downloaded ZIP file
+5. Restart IntelliJ IDEA when prompted
+6.
 ## 📖 Usage

 ### The Basic Workflow